gaurav-210/Racing_car_game/README.md

 -----------------------------------------------------------------------------------------------------

-### Whwn you paused the game you have three choices...
+### When you paused the game you have three choices...

 #### 1. Continue
 #### 2. Restart